 Higher Education Institutions (HEIs) should determine the Full Economic Cost (FEC) of their research using the Transparent Approach to Costing (TRAC) methodology.
 For HEIs, up to 80% of FEC will be paid, provided that TRAC methodology has been used.

-For applications where the contractor is an NHS body or provider of NHS services in England, up to 100% of direct costs will be paid.
+For applications where the contractor is an NHS body or provider of NHS services, up to 100% of direct costs will be paid.

 Commercial/other partner organisations